 |I sprinkled on some shavings of Parmesan cheese.|

 In the same now-empty bowl, combine the Alfredo sauce, sour cream and milk or cream.
 Mix.
 You still want it a bit thick, but not too liquid -like.
 It should be a bit thinner that mushroom soup from a can.
 Spread on top of the chicken.
 You could also add more Parmesan cheese -- or cheddar or whatever you have on hand to use up.

 |Keep the sauce a bit thick, not too thin.|

 Wipe out sauce bowl.
 Empty contents of stuffing mix into the bowl.
 Add some Parmesan to your taste.
-I like to add a bit more Bell's.
+I like to add a bit more Bell's and dried thyme flakes.
 Add wet ingredients.
 Cover and allow to sit several minutes to thicken.

 Spread by tablespoons on top of the chicken/sauce mixture.

 |I sprinkled on a bit of whole dried thyme.
 Thyme and chicken are great partners.
 Always use less, not more.|